cksystemsgroup/ACDC/README.md

 # ACDC Benchmark

-We present ACDC, an open-source benchmark that may be configured to emulate virtually any realistic single- and multi-threaded memory allocation, sharing, access, and deallocation behavior.
+We present ACDC, an open-source benchmark that may be configured to emulate explicit single- and multi-threaded memory allocation, sharing, access, and deallocation behavior that exposes virtually any relevant allocator performance differences.
 ACDC mimics periodic memory allocation and deallocation (AC) as well as persistent memory (DC).
-Memory may be allocated thread-locally and shared among multiple threads to study multicore scalability and even false sharing.
+Memory may be allocated thread-locally and shared among multiple threads to study multi-core scalability and even false sharing.
 Memory may be deallocated by threads other than the allocating threads to study blowup memory fragmentation.
 Memory may be accessed and deallocated sequentially in allocation order or in tree-like traversals to expose allocator deficiencies in exploiting spatial locality.
-We demonstrate ACDC’s capabilities with six state-of-the-art allocators for C/C++ in an empirical study which also reveals interesting performance differences of the allocators.
+We demonstrate ACDC’s capabilities with six state-of-the-art allocators for C/C++ in an empirical study which also reveals interesting performance differences between the allocators.

 ## Compiling ACDC
 * Use a recent version of gcc.
 ACDC is known to work with gcc 4.6.3 on Linux x86-64